nanodva/piavpn/README.md

 # piavpn
+# can we say something here ?

 piavpn v0.1:
 ==========

 It is a vpn manager for Private Internet Access VPN.
-This program is inspired by the pia' manager from d4rkcat.
+This program is inspired by the pia' manager from d4rkcat.\

-It is designed for Debian based distro, and is still on work.
+It is designed for Debian based distro, and is still on work.\
 This is mainly an exercice.
-Run this at your own risk.
+Run this at your own risk.\

 Dependencies:
 ==========
 Required:
-`openvpn`
-`curl`
-`unzip`
+- openvpn
+- curl
+- unzip

 Suggested:
-`dnsmasq`
+- dnsmasq

 to manually install dependencies: